Darboux-type center conditions for families of planar polynomial vector fields: Preliminaries

 Here the nonlinearities are represented as sums of homogeneous polynomials

-Again, we stress that the coefficients are real numbers (and not complex, which is the natural choice in other settings).
+Note that the coefficients are real numbers (and not complex, which is the natural choice in other settings).
 We sometimes suppress the variables $x,y$ and simply write $F_k$ and $G_k$.
 Also, for simplicity, we will write $(f,g)$ for the set of parameters.
 Note that the number of parameters of \eqref{eq:non_homogeneous_system} is $n^2+3n-4$.

 Determining the stability of the origin of a system \eqref{eq:non_homogeneous_system} is known as the center-focus problem.
 One common approach is to seek to construct a first integral around the origin.
 The existence of a first integral implies that any Lyapunov function (expressed in suitable coordinates) is analytic in $x^2 + y^2$.
 Motivated by this, we may propose $V(x,y) = \tfrac{1}{2}(x^2 + y^2) + \mathcal{O}(\|(x,y)\|^3)$ as a Lyapunov function.
 We can express it in its homogeneous series $\displaystyle V=V_{2}+V_{3}+V_{4}+\cdots$, with $\displaystyle V_{2}(x,y)=\tfrac{1}{2}(x^2 + y^2)$ and